groonga/groonga/doc/source/reference/functions/query.rst

 .. groonga-command
 .. include:: ../../example/reference/functions/query/usage_without_query.log
-.. select Users --output_columns name,memo,_score --match_columns "memo * 10" --query "memo:@groonga OR memo:@mroonga OR memo:@user" --sortby -_score
+.. select Users --output_columns name,memo,_score --match_columns "memo * 10" --query "memo:@groonga OR memo:@mroonga OR memo:@user" --sort_keys -_score

 In this case, the all keywords ``groonga``, ``mroonga`` and ``user`` use the default weight.
 You can't pass different weight value to each